Summer of Success: Save 40% on Your 3-Day Fast Track Purchase

 Get started free with our free intro course!

 You’re considering starting a senior housing business.
-Maybe you’ve watched the massive shortage of quality assisted living facilities unfold.
-Maybe you’ve seen the numbers — seniors in the U.S. will double by 2060.
-Or maybe you just know there’s an opportunity here that combines real financial potential with making a genuine difference in your community.
+Maybe you’ve watched the massive shortage of quality senior care options unfold and noticed that most large assisted living facilities don’t meet the standards families actually want.
+Maybe you’ve seen the numbers: seniors in the U.S. will double by 2060.
+Or maybe you just know there’s an opportunity here that combines real financial potential with the chance to make a genuine difference in your community.
+Understanding group home startup costs is where that evaluation begins, and this article covers both sides of the equation: what it costs to get started, and what you can reasonably expect to earn.

 Your startup costs depend on three critical factors:

-Regardless of what you choose, if you have a strong business plan, are willing to put in the work, and are willing to network, securing funding is much easier than you might think, and just about any project you can dream of is possible.
+Regardless of what you choose, if you have a strong business plan and are willing to put in the work, securing funding is much easier than you might think, and just about any project you can dream of is possible.

 Senior Housing Business Model